jcmgray/symmray/README.md

 This gives a canonical sign to the overall network that is handled automatically and locally (once the initial `oddpos` values are chosen.)
 The phase is tracked lazily via `FermionicArray.phase_global`.

+If for some reason you would like to create a `FermionicArray` with multiple labels then you should supply a **list** of labels.

 #### Conjugation and tensor networks